-Mr. Tse Man Kit Keith, aged 50, was appointed as the chief financial officer and executive Director of the Company on 1 May 2019 and 12 July 2019 respectively.
+Mr. Tse Man Kit Keith, aged 51, was appointed as the chief financial officer and executive Director of the Company on 1 May 2019 and 12 July 2019 respectively.
+He was re-desingated from the chief financial officer to the chief executive officer on 30 December 2024.
 He has been an independent non-executive Director of (i) Beijing Enterprises Medical And Health Industry Group Limited (formerly known as Genvon Group Limited) (stock code: 2389) since September 2014; and (ii) Beijing Sports and Entertainment Industry Group Limited (formerly known as ASR Logistics Holdings Limited) (stock code: 1803) since January 2016, the shares of which are listed on the Main Board of the Stock Exchange.
 Mr. Tse has around 25 years of working experience in accounting and financial management.
 He was the chief financial officer and company secretary of Shunfeng International Clean Energy Limited (stock code: 1165), the shares of which are listed on the Main Board of the Stock Exchange from September 2010 to November 2018.
 Mr. Tse also served as (i) a qualified accountant of Fosun International Limited (stock code: 656), the shares of which are listed on the Main Board of the Stock Exchange, from March 2008 to August 2010; and (ii) a Director of corporate accounting in Flash Electronics, Inc. from January 2007 to January 2008.
 He worked in various international accountant firms from 1997 to 2007.
 Mr. Tse is a fellow Certified Practising Accountant of CPA Australia and a member of the Hong Kong Institute of Certified Public Accountants.
 Mr. Tse obtained a bachelor's degree in commerce, majoring in accountancy and finance from University of Wollongong, New South Wales, Australia in 1997.
-Mr. Tse was also the Director of City Max International Limited, China Technology Industry Investment Limited, China Technology Solar Power Holdings Limited (a company incorporated in the British Virgin Island), Soluteck (BVI) Holdings Limited, Soluteck Investments Limited, Truth Honour Electronic Limited, Truth Honour (BVI) Holdings Limited, China Technology Heung To Holdings Limited and China Technology Heung To Limited.
+Mr. Tse was also the Director of City Max International Limited, China Technology Industry Investment Limited, China Technology Solar Power Holdings Limited (a company incorporated in the British Virgin Island), Soluteck (BVI) Holdings Limited, Soluteck Investments Limited, Truth Honour Electronic Limited, Truth Honour (BVI) Holdings Limited, China Tech Global New Energy Investments Limited (formerly known as China Technology Heung To Holdings Limited) and China Tech Northern New Energy Investments Limited (formerly known as China Technology Heung To Limited).

-Ms. Hu Xin, aged 41, was appointed as an executive Director on 19 March 2012 and has become the compliance officer and one of the authorised representatives of the Company starting from 13 July 2012.
+Ms. Hu Xin, aged 42, was appointed as an executive Director on 19 March 2012 and has become the compliance officer and one of the authorised representatives of the Company starting from 13 July 2012.
 Ms. Hu ceased to act an the authorised representatives of the Company with effect from 12 December 2023.
 She obtained her Bachelor of Management in Accounting from Chongqing Institute of Technology (重慶工學院), presently known as Chongqing University of Technology (重慶理工大學).
-Ms. Hu had been the general accountant (總帳會計) of ST Electronics (Software Services) Ltd. (新鈳信息系统 (深圳) 有限公司) and was involved in financial management.
+Ms. Hu had been the general accountant (總賬會計) of ST Electronics (Software Services) Ltd. (新鈳信息系統 (深圳) 有限公司) and was involved in financial management.
 Ms. Hu is also the Director of Soluteck (BVI) Holdings Limited, Soluteck Investments Limited, Truth Honour Electronic Limited and Truth Honour (BVI) Holdings Limited.
 Ms. Hu has extensive experience in new energy power system data estimates.